 Travel agents offer another form of personal service by helping customers set up trips and vacations.
 They arrange flights, hotel accommodations and rental cars for travelers.
 They could also reserve tickets to different venues and events for clients, such as museums and concerts.
 Tour guides escort tourists around certain locations.
 They direct customers to points of interest and answer questions about the culture and history of an area.

 Travel agents who want to work for an agency might need to complete a vocational training program to qualify for many positions.
 Certificate programs can be completed in as little as eight weeks and include courses in travel agent technology, flight reservations, hotel accommodations, marketing and geography.
 Tour guides require a thorough knowledge of a particular region, including local customs and insider tips for travelers.
 Tour guides also need time management skills and the ability to lead and entertain a diverse group of people.

-The BLS reported that travel agents could expect to see a steep decline of -12% in job opportunities from 2014 to 2024.
-This group of professionals earned $38,750 on average per year in May 2015.
+The BLS reported that travel agents could expect to see a steep decline of 6% in job opportunities from 2018 to 2028.
+This group of professionals earned a median salary of $38,700 per year in May 2018.

 The specific requirements for a job in personal service can vary widely, depending on the career field.
 Most professionals in personal service are required to take relevant vocational training, or go through on-the-job training.
 Some careers options also require certification.